-ASCE 2020 Convention will feature a variety of meaningful programming experiences whether you are a first-time attendee or a veteran convention goer: the annual ASCE members meeting, keynote presentations, invited panels, case histories, research papers, and virtual exhibits.
+ASCE 2024 Convention will feature a variety of meaningful programming experiences whether you are a first-time attendee or a veteran convention goer: the annual ASCE members meeting, keynote presentations, invited panels, case histories, and research papers.

 - Earn Professional Development Hours (PDHs) to maintain your professional licensure while gaining relevant focused knowledge.

 Convince Your Boss

 As a civil engineering professional, you know you can find the latest information, innovations, and technologies when you attend ASCE Convention.
 You also know that to be competitive, you must constantly fine-tune your skills, find new ways to cut costs, streamline processes, and drive change.

 - Program: Identify specific sessions that are beneficial to your company and calculate the PDHs you can earn toward maintaining your license.

 - Share: Demonstrate what you have learned by sharing with your colleagues in a post-conference presentation.

 - Request Letter: Download and customize this template (.docx) to request approval for your attendance.